molpopgen/fwdpy11/doc/pages/ts.rst

 1. We make several numpy arrays to view the data.
 Internally, the data are stored in C++ containers.
    Thus, the numpy array is really a "view" of the data, and it requires no copies of the data.
 However, It does take a small amount of time to make the view.
-Thus, if we did not store the parents list in the variable `p`, and instead referred to `m.parents` instead, we would end up creating the view of the parental data an additional `2*len(nodes)` times, and our calculation would slow down noticeably.
+Thus, if we did not store the parents list in the variable `p`, and instead referred to `m.parents` repeatedly, we would end up creating the view of the parental data an additional `2*len(nodes)` times, and our calculation would slow down noticeably.
 2. The `False` passed to the `__call__` function means "do not update the sample lists" for each tree.
 The leaf count lists are always updated, however.
 Saying `True` here updates the sample lists.
 Sample list updating